Valhalla Super Massive

 And, it’s FREE!
 No strings attached.
 Just click the download links and you’re ready to go.

-This is the most powerful Supermassive control, as the different algorithms have very different attack, sustain, and decay characteristics.
+The MODE control is the most powerful Supermassive control, as the different algorithms have very different attack, sustain, and decay characteristics.
 For more details, head to the ValhallaSupermassive Modes blog post.
 Supermassive uses a variety of feedback delay networks, where each delay in the structure can be up to 2 seconds long.
 Combine these long delays with the unique WARP control, and the results range from echoes that slowly fade in, to cascading harmonic echoes, to lush reverbs, onwards to reverbs that decay way over the course of minutes.

 This is the most “conventional” of the Supermassive modes.
 It has a very quick attack time, and a natural exponential decay.
 With the DENSITY parameter at maximum and WARP at 50% or more, you can get very smooth reverbs from Gemini.
 Turn down the DENSITY control, and the reverbs will become less dense as they decay away, which is nice for pointillistic effects.